• About

 Carnival in Cuenca Ecuador

-While celebrations for Carnival in Cuenca Ecuador might not be as well known as celebrations in Ambato or Guaranda, celebrating in this gorgeous colonial town is still very special.
-Carnival or not, Cuenca is a great addition to any Ecuador travel itinerary – check out this guide to Cuenca, Ecuador for more on the incredible things this town has to offer.
+While celebrations for Carnival in Cuenca Ecuador might not be as well known as celebrations elsewhere in Ecuador, celebrating this incredible festival in this gorgeous colonial town is still very special.

-Cuenca hosts a huge parade the Thursday before Carnival, on what is known in Cuenca as El Jueves de Compadres y Comadres – a traditional day to celebrate with friends sharing treats and traditional foods.
-There is generally another parade the Saturday before Carnival throughout the city with elaborate costumes and prizes awarded for best costume.
+Cuenca hosts a huge parade the Thursday before Carnival, on what is known in Cuenca as El Jueves de Compadres y Comadres – a traditional day to celebrate with friends by sharing treats and traditional foods.
+There is also generally another parade the Saturday before Carnival throughout the city with elaborate costumes and prizes awarded for best costume.

 You can find people “playing” Carnival games by throwing colored powder and spraying foam in Cuenca, though as it is a larger city, it won’t be as likely as it would be in a smaller town like Guaranda or Amaguaña.
-Ask at your accommodation or with other locals where and when you can expect to find this if you’re interested.

 Cuenca also places a lot of emphasis on celebrating its traditional foods during Carnival – you can expect to find special food stalls and stands set up in the markets around town to try them.
 Do a self-guided Ecuadorian Carnival food tour of these markets:

-• Mercado 12 de Abril;
+• Mercado 12 de Abril

-• Mercado 9 de Octubre;
+• Mercado 9 de Octubre

-• Mercado el Arenal;
+• Mercado el Arenal

-• Mercado 10 de Agosto.
+• Mercado 10 de Agosto

 A popular Carnival food in Cuenca is the “mote pata” – a stew consisting of boiled corn with bacon and chunks of pork.
+It’s a great one!

 ecuador carnaval